CIBC Mortgages PPI Claim

 Many customers may have been mis-sold PPI (Payment Protection Insurance) by CIBC Mortgages, PPI may have been attached to a customer's policy by CIBC Mortgages, in some cases without their knowledge.
 CIBC Mortgages may have rejected a credit application if PPI was refused by the customer.

 CIBC Mortgages PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by CIBC Mortgages.

-There are many examples of CIBC Mortgages mis-selling PPI, some customers were not even made aware by CIBC Mortgages that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not advised by CIBC Mortgages that it was optional.
+There are many examples of CIBC Mortgages mis-selling PPI, some consumers were not even made aware by CIBC Mortgages that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not advised by CIBC Mortgages that it was optional.